How Our Hydroponics Program Works

 Green Our Planet’s Hydroponic Systems

 Green Our Planet provides schools with six different hydroponic systems that can be used in K-5 grade levels and above.
 The systems range in complexity from simple Kratky containers to aeroponics systems.
-The larger farm wall systems are mobile so they can be rolled into classrooms or kept in a central location such as a cafeteria, science lab, or other areas.
+The larger, commercial systems are mobile so they can be rolled into classrooms or kept in a central location such as a cafeteria, science lab, or other areas.

-Currently, the larger Green Our Planet hydroponics "farm wall" unit can grow up to 80 heads of lettuce in a space approximately 5' high, 5' long, and 1 1/2' feet wide.
+Currently, the larger Green Our Planet commercial-style hydroponics system can grow over 100 heads of lettuce (or 200 herbs) in a space approximately 4' high, 4' long, and 3' feet wide.

 A variety of vegetables can be grown hydroponically in these systems including lettuce, chard, tomatoes, peppers, cucumbers, strawberries and many more.
-Overall, the systems provide a natural laboratory for students to learn STEAM (Science, Technology, Engineering, Arts and Math) in a hands-on, experiential manner.
+Overall, the systems provide a natural laboratory for students to learn STEM (Science, Technology, Engineering and Math), nutrition, conservation and entrepreneurship in a hands-on, experiential manner.

-What schools will receive with the Green Our Planet Hydroponic Program
+What schools will receive with the Green Our Planet Hydroponic STEM Program

 Each school is provided with the materials to build (with students) six different hydroponics units and all of the materials needed to run them.
 This includes germination trays, LED lights, nutrient fertilizers, pH and TDS (total dissolved solids) measurement meters, etc.